TimMikeladze/intro-to-storybook/docs/outline.md

 # Outline

 - Hi thanks for listening to me.
-- Who here's familiar with Storybook?
+- Who here's familiar with Storybook and/or React.
 - Topics of discussion
  - Storybook
    - What is storybook and why it's useful tool for your development flow?
+   - Storybook setup and demo
    - Writing our first component
-   - Testing components
-   - Writing our second component, this time tests come first
    - Exploring Storybook, what else can you do with it?
     - addons, actions, logging, decorators, etc
     - pimping out storybook
+   - Testing components
+   - Writing our second component, this time tests come first
    - Deploying prototypes
  - React
   - Classes vs functions